cloudControl/documentation/Platform documentation.md

  * Leverage multiple deployments to support the complete application lifecycle.
  * Each deployment has a set of environment variables to help you configure your app.
+ * Various configuration files are available to adjust common settings according to your apps needs.

+### Development, Staging and Production: The Application Lifecycle

+### Environment Variables

+### Configuration Files

 ## Managing Dependencies